 The Children's room is filled with art!
 Our young readers can get up close and personal with the artwork.
 One painting, in particular, is somewhat hidden near the picture books, the Alphabet Column.
 Can you name each image painted in the letters of the alphabet?

-Gordon Mallett painted the Alphabet Column and the Height Chart.
-Mallett began working at the library in 2017.
+G. Mallett painted the Alphabet Column and the Height Chart.

 Child Reading Story